-Anime as a medium only started growing popular in Japan in the 1980s, then internationally in the 1990s with iconic anime series like Dragon Ball Z and Sailor Moon.
+Anime as a medium only started growing popular in Japan in the 1980s, then internationally in the 1990s when iconic anime series like Dragon Ball Z and Sailor Moon took off.

-That's right, media bannings aren't limited to books, movies, and video games.
-When you go beyond mainstream and family-friendly anime series like Pokemon, Digimon, and Cardcaptor Sakura, you'll find all kinds of unusual anime series that can be offensive.
+Indeed, media bannings aren't limited to books, movies, and video games.
+When you go beyond mainstream and family-friendly anime series like Digimon and Cardcaptor Sakura, you'll find all kinds of unusual anime series that are offensive in different ways.

-Here are some of the most notable anime series that were banned in countries around the world and what they did wrong.
+Here are some of the most notable anime series that were banned in countries and what got them banned.

 Mr. Osomatsu is a comedy anime based on the 1962 manga Osomatsu-kun about six mischievous siblings who always manage to get out of trouble.
 The anime follows them as adults, and features a lot more adult humor accordingly.

-The first episode of Mr. Osomatsu is packed with parodies of famous anime series, including Attack on Titan, Kuroko No Basuke, Dragon Ball Z, and several others.
-And that's why it was banned.
+The first episode of Mr. Osomatsu is packed with parodies of famous anime series, including Attack on Titan, Kuroko's Basketball, Dragon Ball Z, and several others—and that's why it was banned.